Sotired001/riko_project/remote_setup/README.txt

 For actions:
 - The host can send commands to the remote via /exec (executes actions in live-run mode by default).
+- To force an immediate update check: POST to /update endpoint

 Security:
 - The agent runs in live-run mode (executes actions - use in isolated environments only).